What First Home Buyers Need to Know About Buying a New Build in New Zealand

 Buying off the plan means committing to a property before construction is complete, based on plans, renders, specifications, and a contract.
 This is common with townhouses and apartments in larger developments.

-One attraction is that you may secure today’s price even though settlement is still a long way off.
-If market conditions move in your favour, that can work well.
-But the trade-off is uncertainty.
+One attraction is that you may agree a price before completion, but the market can move either way.
+A later valuation, settlement timing, specification changes, and contract terms can all affect the outcome.
 The finished product may differ from your expectations, completion can be delayed, and the bank may reassess the value at settlement.

 ⚠️ Watch out